finos/FDC3-Sail/.github/ISSUE_TEMPLATE/Feature_request.md

 ...clearly and concisely describe what you want to happen.
 Add any considered drawbacks.

 ... if you've considered alternatives, clearly and concisely describe those too.

+### Suggested Test Cases

+... describe how you would write unit tests to cover this new functionality (might not be possible at the point of raising the feature)